-- Mogadishu International Airport, where there is a large presence of westerners, remains a high priority target for extremists.
-On 2 January 2017, Mogadishu's international airport was closed following twin attacks in the capital.
+- Mogadishu International Airport is a key target for extremists.
+On 2 January 2017, Mogadishu's international airport closed following twin terror attacks in the capital.
+See Safety and security.

-- There is an ongoing very high threat of kidnapping in all parts of Somalia, including in Somaliland and Puntland.
-A large number of foreigners (including aid workers, journalists and religious representatives) have been kidnapped in Somalia in recent years.
+- There is a very high threat of kidnapping in all parts of Somalia, including Somaliland and Puntland.
+Several foreigners (including aid workers, journalists and religious representatives) have been kidnapped in Somalia in recent years.
+See Safety and security.

 Entry and exit

-Consulate-General of Somalia for up-to-date information.
-Be aware that such establishments, where they exist, are affiliated with the central government, whose authority is not established throughout all of Somalia.
-The Permanent Representative of the Somali Republic to the United Nations is located at 425 East 61st Street, Suite 702, New York, United States, NY10021, telephone (212) 688-9410/5046; fax (212) 759-0651.
+Consulate-Generals and other diplomatic missions of Somalia are affiliated with the central government of Somalia.
+The authority of the central government isn't established throughout all of Somalia.
+The validity or effectiveness of a visa could be questioned in areas where the central government's authority is challenged.
+More information: Permanent Representative of the Somali Republic to the United Nations, 425 East 61st Street, Suite 702, New York, United States, NY10021, telephone (212) 688-9410/5046; fax (212) 759-0651.

 Safety and security

-Mogadishu International Airport, where there is a large presence of Westerners, remains a high priority target for extremists.
-Do not travel through Somali airspace on aircraft without robust security measures.
+Mogadishu International Airport, where there is a large presence of Westerners, is a high priority target for extremists.
 Terrorists have targeted aircraft and airports.

-In recent years, there has been a large number of significant terrorist attacks against the government and public areas throughout Somalia, including Mogadishu.
-Terrorist attacks are expected to continue.
+In recent years, there has been a large number of significant terrorist attacks against the government and in public areas throughout Somalia, including Mogadishu.
+We expect terrorist attacks to continue.
 Many recent attacks have targeted Somali Government officials, foreigners and UN workers.
-Significant recent events include:
+Significant recent attacks include:

 - on 23 February 2018, a suicide car-bombing near the Presidential Palace killed at least 32 people

-- on 14 December 2017, a suicide bomber killed at least 18 police officers at a training centre in Mogadishu
+- in December 2017, a suicide bomber killed at least 18 police officers at a training centre in Mogadishu

-- on 28 October 2017, Al Shabaab attacked the Nasa-Hablod Hotel near the Presidential Palace in Mogadishu, killing at least 27 people
+- in October 2017, Al Shabaab attacked the Nasa-Hablod Hotel near the Presidential Palace in Mogadishu, killing at least 27 people

 - on 14 October 2017, two vehicle bombs exploded in central Mogadishu, killing 358 people and injuring many more